Scordragours/pirates-pharmacy/README.md

 ---

+## 📦 Data Ingestion & Indexing Pipeline

+To enable unified, high-quality retrieval across heterogeneous data formats, we follow a structured ingestion and indexing strategy:

+### 🔍 Data Collection (Local)

+- **Martindale**: Extracted from local PDF files.
+- **DailyMed**: Parsed from structured XML files.
+- **FDA Drug Database**: Ingested from JSON files.

+### ☁️ Storage in Azure Blob Storage

+All collected files are uploaded to **Azure Blob Storage**, providing centralized access for the indexing pipeline.

+### 🧾 Indexing via Custom Scripts

+Each source is indexed using a dedicated script:

+- `indexer_Martindale.py`: Extracts key data from Martindale PDFs and indexes it into Azure AI Search.
+- `indexer_DailyMed.py`: Parses XML files from DailyMed and formats them for indexing.
+- `indexer_FDA.py`: Extracts fields such as `product_ndc`, `reactionmeddrapt`,`brand_name`,`labeler_name`,`descriptions`, `inactive_ingredient`, `purpose`  and `active_ingredients` from FDA JSON files.

+---
 ## 💡 Why Is This Innovative?

 - **Improving Access to Medical Knowledge**: Makes complex drug-related information from trusted medical databases accessible and understandable to non-specialists.